FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Introduction

 \section{Introduction}

 The gas surrounding galaxies (the circumgalactic medium, or CGM) acts as a mediator of galactic star formation, feedback, and recycling \citep*{Tumlinson2017}.
 The emergent ``baryon cycle'' helps to set galactic masses and star formation rates and may play a role in galaxy quenching.
 The available observational information about the CGM rests primarily on absorption-line studies from the classical quasar absorber technique or, more recently, on resolved absorption or emission from integral-field spectrographs (IFS).
 Both techniques are biased.
-Absorption studies generally convey no spatial information about the absorbing gas structures, which are seen in projection and only along a narrow ``pencil beam'' sightline, while emission-line techniques preferentially see the denser gas (emissivity scales as density-squared).
-If there is a significant variation in the density, temperature, metallicity, or velocity fields on small scales ($\lesssim 10$ kpc), all the available techniques for observing the CGM of external galaxies would generally miss it.
-Therefore, physical inferences about the mass, metal content, or dynamics of the CGM make assumptions about cloud sizes and density of the gas to determine average CGM properties (e.g., \citealp{Werk2014, Zahedy2019, Qu23}).
+Absorption studies generally convey no spatial information about the absorbing gas structures, which are seen in projection and only along a narrow ``pencil beam'' sightline, while emission-line techniques preferentially see the denser gas (emissivity scales as density-squared). {Both the single-sightline absorption observations (due to limited sampling of the halo) and the emission observations (due to typically poor spatial resolution and bias on the highest density regions) provide little to no information on the spatial variation of physical properties such as density, temperature and metallicity on small scales ($\lesssim 10$ kpc). } Therefore, physical inferences about the mass, metal content, or dynamics of the CGM make assumptions about cloud sizes and density of the gas to determine average CGM properties (e.g., \citealp{Werk2014, Zahedy2019, Qu23}).

 We are motivated to investigate the small-scale structure of the CGM from four different lines of observational evidence, both direct and indirect.
 The first line of evidence is that absorption lines vary in strength from halo to halo.
 Even though single absorption sightlines do not individually probe the small scale structure of the CGM, surveys using one sightline per galaxy for a sample of galaxies find strong indirect evidence for an inhomogeneous CGM with a wide range of density, temperature, and ionization state.
 Absorption lines from \ion{H}{1} \citep{Tumlinson2013}, \ion{Mg}{2} \citep{Nielsen2013, Zahedy2016}, and \ion{C}{4} \citep{Bordoloi2014} vary across orders of magnitude in samples of $\sim 10$ or more galaxies, indicating that the typical CGM has a similar degree of internal variation.
 The high ion \ion{O}{6} varies less from halo to halo \citep{Tumlinson2011}, which has been interpreted as evidence that the higher ionization gas occupies a more volume-filling medium with fewer clumps \citep{Werk2016}.
 From these patterns we can infer that the CGM is structured in density and temperature on $\lesssim 10$ kpc scales, probably with smaller structures in cooler, lower-ionization gas.
 Another line of complementary evidence for small-scale structure from single-sightlines is large metallicity variations (from a factors of a few to $>100\times$ difference) observed in absorbers that are separated by $\delta v < 500$\,\kms\ \citep{Lehner2019,Lehner2022}.